Quadratic Form based Multiple Contrast Tests for Comparison of Group Means: Proofs

 is an asymptotic correct level $\alpha$ test for the global hypothesis $\mathcal H_0:\vC\vmu=\vbeta$ that controls the family-wise error rate asymptotically in the strong sense. \end{Le}

 \paragraph{Proof of the asymptotic correctness and family-wise error rate control of the tests} In this paragraph, we prove \Cref{LemmaMC}, \Cref{LemmaBS}, and \Cref{LemmaWB}.
-Therefore, we aim to apply Lemma~S8 in the supplement of \cite{munko2024multipletestsrestrictedmean} with $\varepsilon_N := 1/B_N$ and $F:\R^L\to[0,1]$ being the distribution function of ${\vQ}$, which is continuous with strictly increasing marginal distribution functions on $[0,\infty)$ if (A3) holds.
+Therefore, we aim to apply Lemma~S8 in the supplement of \cite{munko2024} with $\varepsilon_N := 1/B_N$ and $F:\R^L\to[0,1]$ being the distribution function of ${\vQ}$, which is continuous with strictly increasing marginal distribution functions on $[0,\infty)$ if (A3) holds.
 For \Cref{LemmaMC}, we choose $F_n$ as empirical distribution function of the Monte-Carlo replicates ${\vQ}^{MC,1},\dots,{\vQ}^{MC,B_N}$.
 For the bootstrap methods, we choose $F_N$ as empirical distribution function of the Monte-Carlo replicates ${\vQ}^{\star,1}_N,\dots,{\vQ}^{\star,B_N}_N$ resp. ${\vQ}^{\dagger,1}_N,\dots,{\vQ}^{\dagger,B_N}_N$.
 Moreover, $F_{N,\ell},\ell=1,\dots,L,$ are chosen as the marginal distribution functions of $F_N$.
-Then, the consistency of the empirical covariance matrix, \Cref{PBTheorem1} and \Cref{WBTheorem1} ensure the condition of Lemma~S7 in \cite{munko2024multipletestsrestrictedmean}, respectively, and, thus, (S10) therein follows.
-Furthermore, Remark~1 in \cite{munko2024multipletestsrestrictedmean} yields (S11).
-Hence, Lemma~S8 in \cite{munko2024multipletestsrestrictedmean} is applicable and provides that the quantiles $q_{\ell,B_N}^{MC}, q_{\ell,B_N}^{\star}, q_{\ell,B_N}^{\dagger}$ all converge in probability to $q_\ell$ fulfilling $F(q_1,\dots,q_L) = 1 - \alpha$.
+Then, the consistency of the empirical covariance matrix, \Cref{PBTheorem1} and \Cref{WBTheorem1} ensure the condition of Lemma~S7 in \cite{munko2024}, respectively, and, thus, (S10) therein follows.
+Furthermore, Remark~1 in \cite{munko2024} yields (S11) and the function $\mathrm{FWER}$ in Lemma~S8 in the supplement of \cite{munko2024} can be shown to be strictly increasing.
+Hence, Lemma~S8 in \cite{munko2024} is applicable and provides that the quantiles $q_{\ell,B_N}^{MC}, q_{\ell,B_N}^{\star}, q_{\ell,B_N}^{\dagger}$ all converge in probability to $q_\ell$ fulfilling $F(q_1,\dots,q_L) = 1 - \alpha$.
 Thus, the asymptotic correctness follows.
 The asymptotic control of the family-wise error rate in the strong sense follows from for all index subsets $\mathcal T \subset\{1,\dots,L\}$ of true hypotheses.
 Analogously, the asymptotic control of the family-wise error rate in the strong sense holds for the bootstrap methods.